higrys/airflow/TESTING.rst

     The webserver is available at http://localhost:30809/

-    User/password: airflow/airflow
+    User/password: admin/admin

     You are entering the virtualenv now.
 Type exit to exit back to the original shell

-You can iterate with tests while you are in the virtualenv:
+You can iterate with tests while you are in the virtualenv.
+All the tests requiring kubernetes cluster are in "kubernetes_tests" folder.
+You can add extra ``pytest`` parameters then (for example ``-s`` will print output generated test logs and print statements to the terminal immediately.

 .. code-block:: bash